How To Divorce A Spouse From A Foreign Country

-Divorce is complicated enough under the best circumstances.
-And there are countless factors that pop up and muddle things even further.
-One that can throw a monkey wrench in the process is if there’s one spouse from a foreign country.
+Divorce is complicated enough under the best of circumstances.
+There are countless factors that further complicate matters.
+One factor that can complicate the process is having one spouse from a foreign country.

-How to Divorce If Your Spouse Is In Another Country
+How to Divorce If Your Spouse Is From Another Country

-When a U.S. citizen marries a non-resident, the government typically grants this individual status as a Conditional Permanent Resident (CPR).
-This basically gives the foreign-born spouse a two-year temporary pass, though it doesn’t automatically confer citizenship.
+When a U.S. citizen marries a non-resident, the government typically grants the individual status as a Conditional Permanent Resident (CPR).
+This grants the foreign-born spouse a two-year temporary authorization, though it doesn’t automatically confer citizenship.

-Once the two-year period is up, if the marriage is still in one piece, the couple can petition the U.S. Citizenship and Immigration Services (USCIS) for full permanent residence status.
+Once the two-year period ends, if the marriage remains intact, the couple can petition U.S. Citizenship and Immigration Services (USCIS) for lawful permanent residence.

 During this time, Immigration will likely check in on a regular basis.
 They want to ensure this is a real marriage, not merely a ploy to gain citizenship.